In Vitro Fertilization: IVF

 Step 3: The male is asked to produce a semen sample, which is prepared for combining with the eggs.

-Step 4: In a process called insemination, the sperm and eggs are mixed together and stored in a laboratory dish to encourage fertilization.
+Step 4: In a process called insemination, the sperm and eggs are mixed and stored in a laboratory dish to encourage fertilization.
 The eggs are monitored to confirm that fertilization and cell division are taking place.
 Once this occurs, the fertilized eggs are considered embryos.

 Step 5: The embryos are usually transferred into the woman’s uterus three to five days following egg retrieval and fertilization.
 A catheter or small tube is inserted into the uterus to transfer the embryos.
 This procedure is painless for most women, although some may experience mild cramping.
 If the procedure is successful, implantation typically occurs around six to ten days following egg retrieval.